Written by Mackenzie Manley, Content Specialist, Downtown Main Library

 The Walnut Hills Branch Seed Library

-Stop by Walnut Hill Branch's Seed Library, grab a packet (or two, or three) of vegetable seeds, and plant your heart out.
-Like the other Seed Libraries, Walnut Hills’ selection is driven by donations received.
-The branch's most recent large donation was from the Society of St. Andrew.
+Stop by the Walnut Hills Branch's Seed Library, grab a packet (or two, or three) of vegetable seeds, and plant your heart out.
+Like the other Seed Libraries, the branch's selection is driven by donations received.
+Their most recent large donation was from the Society of St. Andrew.
 At any given time, your visit to the Seed Library may yield different finds for your garden!

 “We love to see what customers grow in their gardens and have a few that regularly share updates,” says Ashley Barnhill, senior branch manager.